Free website audit · a plan and a fair price built around your business · no lock-in

 Cookie Policy

-Last updated: June 2026 · Next review: June 2027 · Read time: 3 min · Version 1.0
+Last updated: June 2026 · Next review: June 2027 · Read time: 3 min · Version 1.1

-1. Who's responsible
+1. Who is responsible

-This site is operated by TicketWave HQ Ltd, trading as UK Web Marketing — registered in England and Wales, company number 17143167, registered office Radley House, Richardshaw Road, Pudsey, LS28 6LE.
+This site is operated by TicketWave HQ Ltd, trading as UK Web Marketing, registered in England and Wales, company number 17143167, registered office Radley House, Richardshaw Road, Pudsey, LS28 6LE.
 Cookie questions: hello@ukwebmarketing.com.

 2. What cookies are (in plain English)

 Cookies are small text files a website (or one of its embedded providers) asks your browser to store on your device.
-Some are essential — they make a page load, keep you logged in, or stop someone hijacking your form submission.
+Some are essential, they make a page load, keep you logged in, or stop someone hijacking your form submission.
 Others profile what you do online so an advertiser can show you a specific ad.
-UK law (the Privacy and Electronic Communications Regulations — "PECR" — read alongside UK GDPR) treats those two categories very differently.
+UK law (the Privacy and Electronic Communications Regulations, "PECR", read alongside UK GDPR) treats those two categories very differently.

 3. What we set on this website